 RSI will likely launch multi-state poker when it finally does bring a platform to market, and Delaware would be one of three states where that could happen first.
 That’s because Delaware is a member of the Multi-State Internet Gaming Agreement (MSIGA), a multi-state online poker compact that also includes Michigan, Nevada, and New Jersey.

 The Delaware Lottery selected RSI as its exclusive igaming vendor in August 2023.
-The operator is expected to launch online casino gaming on November 1, 2023.
+The operator launched online casino and online sports betting at the end of 2023.
 Although both the Lottery and RSI say they are planning to launch online poker at some point, they did not provide a timeline for when that could happen.
-Early speculation is that a launch could occur by the end of 2023 or sometime in 2024.
+Early speculation is that a launch could occur by the end of first quarter of 2024.

 Run It Once Poker DE would be provided through custom skins built for three racinos in the state — Bally’s Dover (formerly Dover Downs), Delaware Park, and Harrington Raceway.